-- cash and working capital (including reserves and contingency funds) - wage payments made to yourself and your family members, or other business co-owners - refundable deposits - fees and costs related to your immigration application, including: - o immigration representative fees - o personal net worth verification report fee - o fees related to the preparation of review engagement financial statements - o BC PNP application fees - when purchasing an existing business only the business value portion of the purchase price will be considered as an eligible expense, the cost of real estate or property will not be considered as part of the eligible investment.
+- cash and working capital (including reserves and contingency funds) - wage payments made to yourself and your family members, or other business co-owners - refundable deposits - real estate and related fees - research and development expenses - fees and costs related to your immigration application, including: - o immigration representative fees - o personal net worth verification report fee - o fees related to the preparation of review engagement financial statements - BC PNP application fees

+When purchasing an existing business, only the business value portion of the purchase price will be considered as an eligible expense.
+Professional fees associated with the acquisition of the business are not eligible expenses.
+The cost of real estate or property will not be considered as part of the eligible investment.
+Although ineligible investments will not be considered towards your eligible personal investment, they may be part of your business plan's total investment.